tomvdb/sat-manual/source/index.rst

 I'm still very much a newbie when it comes to amateur radio but I have a stong interest in playing with these satellites.
 This manual is a compilation of my own notes and information in the hope that it might be helpfull for other hams to get on the air with satellites.
 This manual is still very much a work in progress and will be updated over time, but the idea is to focus more on the practical side of setting up your own station rather than going to deep into the theory.
-If you find any errors then please feel free to let know.
+If you find any errors then please feel free to let me know.

 73
 Tom - ZR6TG